github-copilot-workshop/copilot-petclinic/docs/001-internationalization.md

 </details>

+---

-Note: The application itself does not use these files, they are only used for the documentation.
+> Note: The application itself does not use these files, they are only used for the exercise.